exponea/exponea-android-sdk/Documentation/push-notifications.md

 }
 ```

-### Silent Push Notifications
+### Silent push notifications

 The Engagement web app allows you to set up silent push notifications, that are not displayed to the user.
 The SDK tracks a `campaign` event when a silent push notification is delivered.
-Silent push notifications cannot be opened but if you have set up extra data in the payload, the SDK will call `Exponea.notificationDataCallback` as described in [Handle Extra Data Payload](#handle-extra-data-payload).
+Silent push notifications cannot be opened but if you have set up extra data in the payload, the SDK will call `Exponea.notificationDataCallback` as described in [Handle extra data payload](#handle-extra-data-payload).

-### Push Notification Alert Sound
+### Push notification alert sound

 Received push notifications handled by `Exponea.handleRemoteMessage()` will play a default or customized sound when the notification is displayed.